jaideraf/pdf2pdfA/README.md

 ## TO DO:

 - Optimize Docker image
-- Create a 404 error page
+- Future: change from EJS to Vue or React
-- Change from EJS to Vue or React
+- Link para o repositório (código fonte) no rodapé